 Should I Workout On An Empty Stomach?

-Without going into too much detail, what you need to know is that fat is stored in special tissue called adipose tissue in various locations throughout the body.
+Without going into too much detail, what you need to know is that fat is stored in special tissue called adipose tissue.
+This is stored in various locations throughout the body.
 In order for fat to be burned (i.e. used for energy), it must first be freed from this adipose tissue.
 To do this, fats must first be converted to triglycerides and released into the bloodstream.
 This process is called lipolysis, which is kickstarted in the first few minutes of your workout!

 If you don’t 100% understand this process, the most important thing to remember is that lipolysis is not the step that determines your body’s fat burning ability, but how much oxygen is available to help break down that fat.

-In conclusion, it is important to base whether or not you eat before your workout on how you feel, as I've said above, don't feel pressured to do one or the other based on obtaining a better result.
-If training on an empty stomach makes you feel ill and lacking in energy, then you may find that grabbing something small will allow you to put in more effort and go harder!
+As I've said above, don't feel pressured to do fasted cardio simply because you want to speed up your results.
+If training on an empty stomach makes you feel ill and lacking in energy, then eat something beforehand so that you can put in more effort and go harder!

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.